quiltedhills/htfc3-kubejs_patches/README.md

 • Fixed a conflict with the tuyere sequenced recipe <br/>
 • Fixed sealed trapdoors not letting pollution through <br/>
 • Removed arc furnace recipes for (mostly unobtainable) raw ore <br/>
+• Made the charcoal block recipe use whole charcoal pieces instead of powder <br/>
+• Fixed grinding pyrite in a quern giving 4 powder instead of 1 <br/>
+• Removed the recipe for unused flint mesh <br/>